My Truth: Critical reception

 Since My Truth was not released outside Sweden, it attracted little attention from foreign music critics.
 John Lucas gave the album a retrospective review for AllMusic, however, writing that "there are no truly weak moments" and calling it "much more organic and mature" than Robyn Is Here.
 Lucas felt that the album lacked "instant" and "irresistible" hooks, and criticised the "uniformity of sound that can make some songs drift in and out without really making any impression": "Not a commercial blockbuster then, nor a perfect listen, but this album does mark an important step forward for Robyn as an artist."
 Robert Christgau criticized My Truth in 2011, calling it "as strained as you might fear" and using it as an example of Robyn's "awkward stage that hits teenpop stars like clockwork".

-Accolades
+Accolades and legacy

 Patrik Lindgren of Göteborgs-Posten called My Truth the fifth-best Swedish album of 1999, regarding it a solid follow-up to Robyn Is Here.
 Aftonbladet reviewers selected it as the 21st-best album of the year.
 In 1999, My Truth was nominated for a Rockbjörnen as Swedish Album of the Year.
 The album earned Robyn her first Grammis at the 2000 awards in the Female Pop/Rock category.
 The jury called it a "brilliant" follow-up to her debut album, and praised its personal lyrics.
 The album was also nominated for Album of the Year, and Robyn was nominated for Artist of the Year.

+In June 2016, Robyn launched a remix project titled RMX/RBN in which songs spanning her career were remixed by other artists.
+"Main Thing", remixed by Mr. Tophat and released on 15 July 2016, was the only song included from her back catalogue before the launch of her record label Konichiwa Records in 2004.
+In 2018, Consequence included the album track "Giving You Back" in the listicle "10 Ways Pop Star Robyn Was Ahead of Her Time", authored by Katie Moulton, using it as an instance of Robyn "open[ing] up about women's health 20 years ago".
+The same year, Vulture selected "Long Gone" as one of ten songs worth revisiting from the lesser-known parts of Robyn's catalogue.